 In December, 2009, the Master Trust received \$29.4 million relating to its portion of the settlement to be allocated between the participating plans in the Master Trust.
-The distribution of the settlement was completed in January, 2010 and the Plan's portion of such settlement (\$26,680,412) is included as "Employer Settlement Allocation" in the Statement of Changes in Net Assets.
+The distribution of the settlement was completed in January 2010 and the Plan's portion of such settlement (\$2,695,401) is included as "Employer Settlement Allocation" in the Statement of Changes in Net Assets.

-Xerox Corporation Savings Plan Supplemental Schedule Schedule H, Part IV, Item 4i - Schedule of Assets (Held at End of Year) December 31, 2009 and 2008
+Savings Plan of Xerox Corporation and the Xerographic Division, Rochester Regional Joint Board on Behalf of Itself and Other Regional Joint Boards (formerly "The Savings Plan of Xerox Corporation and The Xerographic Division, UNITE HERE") Schedule H, Part IV, Item 4i - Schedule of Assets (Held at End of Year) December 31, 2009

-Identity of Issuer, Borrower, Lessor, or Similar Party Description of Investment Including Maturity Date, Rate of Interest, Collateral, Par or Maturity Value Cost Current Value Investment interest in Master Trust See Note 4 \$ 3,998,947 Participant loans Loans to plan participants, maturity dates through 2023, interest rates on outstanding loans from 4.25% to 10.50%, per annum 72,906 Adjustment from fair value to contract value for the Master Trust's interest in collective trust relating to fully benefit responsive investment contracts 16,923 \$ 4.088,776
+Identity of Issuer, Borrower, Lessor, or Similar Party Description of Investment Including Maturity Date, Rate of Interest, Collateral, Par or Maturity Value Cost Current Value Investment interest in Master Trust See Note 4 \$ 242,473 Participant loans Loans to plan participants, maturity dates through 2023, interest rates on outstanding loans from 4.25% to 10.50%, per annum 11,598 Adjustment from fair value to contract value for the Master Trust's interest in collective trust relating to 1 601 fully benefit responsive investment contracts 1,581 \$255,652

-^{} Party-in-interest.
+\ Party-in-interest.

-^{} Cost is omitted for participant-directed investments.
+\\ Cost is omitted for participant-directed investments.